 What is your internship project?
 Press kits, marketing outreach, social media, and editorial/publications.
 This includes working on various tasks for The Phillips Collection’s press releases, mailing lists, pitch lists, social media content calendars, exhibition publications, and researching/archiving The Phillips Collection’s media features.

 What do you do when you’re not at The Phillips Collection?
-When I am not at The Phillips, I fill my time up with my second job, doing graphic design for Brentwood Arts Exchange and many other side art projects—including Soul Series, a webshow about local DMV artists/creatives.
-I created the series last year, but I still am developing it and I occasionally have different photography gigs.
-In the recent future, I desire and plan to start writing more about art and culture through a blog but still aligned with my webshow, Soul Series.
+When I am not at the Phillips, I fill my time with my second job, doing graphic design for Brentwood Arts Exchange and many other side art projects—including Soul Series, a webshow about local DMV artists/creatives.
+I created the series last year, but I am still developing it and I occasionally have different photography gigs.
+In the near future, I hope to start writing more about art and culture through a blog but still aligned with my webshow, Soul Series.

 What is your favorite space/painting here?
-I am an admirer of a lot of pieces in The Phillips Collection, but one of my favorite pieces would be Sunday by Edward Hopper.
-I wrote a research paper on this particular painting so when I saw it in person, my appreciation for the paining naturally went up.
+I admire a lot of pieces in The Phillips Collection, but one of my favorite pieces would be Sunday by Edward Hopper.
+I wrote a research paper on this particular painting so when I saw it in person, my appreciation for the painting naturally went up.

 Why did you want to intern at a museum?
-Last year, I was lucky enough to explore The Phillips Collection, behind-the-scenes, through The University of Maryland’s Intern-For-A-Day Program so when I learned of the opportunity to intern here, I jumped on it.
-The Phillips Collection represents the type of institution and environment that I am aiming to continue to work for: an arts museum that not only collects and presents modern art in conversation with more traditional or historical art, but one that serves its staff, community and youth with growth opportunities and professional development.
-During my internship for a day, I got the chance to check out the George Condo installation and immediately knew if his artwork was showing here, that this was probably a place that I would feel very comfortable in– one that does not judge but rather examine and pushes for examination.
+Last year, I was lucky enough to explore The Phillips Collection behind-the-scenes, through the University of Maryland’s Intern-For-A-Day Program.
+So when I learned of the opportunity to intern here, I jumped on it.
+The Phillips Collection represents the type of institution and environment that I am aiming to continue to work for: an arts museum that not only collects and presents modern art in conversation with more traditional or historical art, but one that serves its staff, community, and youth with growth opportunities and professional development.
+During my internship for a day, I got the chance to check out the George Condo installation and immediately knew that if his artwork was showing here, this was probably a place where I would feel very comfortable– one that does not judge but rather examines and pushes for examination.